Pupil Premium Plus

 Hillingdon Virtual School's approach to PPP

 HVS will allocate PPP to schools on a monthly basis.
-Where possible, this will be the month following the PEP meeting, but this is dependent on when in the month the meeting is held.
+Where possible, this will be the month following the child's PEP meeting, but this is dependent on when in the month the meeting is held.
 For example, if a PEP is held in early October, monies will be released in November.
 If the meeting was held from the mid-point of October, monies will be released in December.
 The VSO will be able to confirm the date of release of funds at the PEP meeting.

 Schools can request up to £2000 per academic year.